Calvin Ridley Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 - Ridley has seen the ball thrown his way 10 times in the red zone this season, 27.0% of his team's 37 red zone pass attempts.

-- The Falcons have thrown the ball in 63.0% of their plays from scrimmage this year while running the ball 37.0% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Falcons have run 63.0% passing plays and 37.0% rushing plays this season.
+They rank 24th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Ridley's matchup with the Panthers.